Jeff Gumm, Program Manager

 Community Development Block Grant (CDBG) Funding

 These federal funds are available to individual developers, nonprofit agencies or community-based development organizations (CBDOs) providing services benefitting lower-income Lakewood residents.
-Activities eligible for funding include Economic Development projects or activities that create or retain jobs or expand products and services available to lower-income people; Affordable Housing Development through acquisition, rehabilitation or construction; acquisition, construction, reconstruction, rehabilitation, or installation of public facilities; physical infrastructure improvements; and public services (limited to 15 percent of the City's total grant).
+Activities eligible for funding include activities that create or retain jobs or expand products and services available to lower-income people; Affordable Housing Development through acquisition, rehabilitation or construction; acquisition, construction, reconstruction, rehabilitation, or installation of public facilities; physical infrastructure improvements; and public services (limited to 15 percent of the City's total grant).

 HOME Investment Partnership Act (HOME) Funding